Abjad/abjad/abjad/docs/source/appendices/bibliography.rst

    "Lilypond: A system for automated music engraving. " *Proceedings of the XIV Colloquium on Musical Informatics.*
    Firenze, Italy.
 May 8 - 10, 2003.

 ..
+[Oberholtzer2015] Josiah Wolf Oberholtzer.
+   *A Computational Model of Music Composition.*
+   Doctoral Dissertation.
+   Harvard University, Graduate School of Arts and Sciences.
+   2015.

+..
 [RebhahnSchäfer] Michael Rebhah and Thomas Schäfer.
    *Darmstädter Beiträge zur Neuen Musik.* vol 21.